RichardMeyer-Eppler/studentenstatistikNRW/README.md

 part of the source notes (see below).
 These are the data transformation steps performed:

-- Column names are transformed using `janitor::clean_names()`.
 - Technical columns ending in “QUAL”, “ERR”, or “LOCK” are removed.
-- The original data uses value labels with separate lookup tables.
-For the R package, these labels are transformed into factors using the description from the lookup tables.
+- The original data uses variable and value labels with separate lookup tables.
+For the R package, these labels are added using `labelled::set_variable_labels` and `labelled::set_value_labels`, respectively.

 ## License for the data from the Landesdatenbank NRW / Destatis